Skip to main content

 • Additional fees may apply if a rejected application is resubmitted.

-Fees are enforced by US carriers and are required to complete registration.
+Fees are enforced by The Campaign Registry and US mobile network operators, and are required to complete registration.

 After completing all steps, review your information carefully and submit your registration.
 Your application status will appear in Settings > Trust as Pending, Approved, or Rejected.